Heidi Game: Viewer reaction

 In an attempt to inform the audience of the game's outcome, NBC displayed the message "SPORTS BULLETIN: RAIDERS DEFEAT JETS 43–32" as an on-screen news update during the film.
 It did so during a scene just as Heidi's paralyzed cousin Clara was taking her first, slow steps.
-According to sportswriter Jack Clary, "The football fans were indignant when they saw what they had missed.
-The Heidi audience was peeved at having an ambulatory football score intrude on one of the story's more touching moments.
-Short of pre-empting Heidi for a skin flick, NBC could not have managed to alienate more viewers that evening."

 At 8:30, Goodman issued a statement apologizing for the incident, and stating that he had missed the ending of the game "as much as anybody".
 He stated that it was "a forgivable error committed by humans who were concerned about children expecting to see Heidi".
 The following morning, Cline was called into a meeting with his bosses.
 He was told that if he had done anything other than what he did, NBC would have been at the mercy of Timex and Cline would have been fired.
 The network turned the fiasco into an advantage by subsequent self-mockery, promoting the following week's Jets game telecast with an advertisement showing Namath with Heidi on his shoulders, and running another ad with testimonials about Heidi, the last: "I didn't get a chance to see it, but I hear it was great", signed by Namath.
 Other networks joined in: CBS commentator Harry Reasoner announced the "result" of the game: "Heidi married the goatherder".
 That same evening, NBC's own Huntley-Brinkley Report aired the tape of the game's final minute, complete with the re-created Gowdy/DeRogatis commentary.
 On the ABC Evening News, anchor Frank Reynolds read excerpts from Heidi while clips of the Raiders' two touchdowns were shown as cut-ins.